digitalmethodsinitiative/zeeschuimer/README.md

 ## Credits

 Zeeschuimer-F acknowledges the research and development efforts by Stijn Peeters for the original Zeeschuimer project.
-The modifications made for implementing the real-time data capture mechanism and the Firebase backend were carried out by [Your Name].
+The modifications made for implementing the real-time data capture mechanism and the Firebase backend were carried out by [Michael Achmann-Denkler](https://go.ur.de/michael-achmann).